-(a) In general, the thresholds for the filing requirements are the "domestic turnover" of a "corporate group" of 20 billion yen and 5 billion yen.

-E.g., a filing is required for a merger between two companies, if the "domestic turnover" of the "corporate group" of one party exceeds 20 billion yen and that of the other party exceeds 5 billion yen.
+- (a) In general, the thresholds for the filing requirements are the "domestic turnover" of a "corporate group" of 20 billion yen and 5 billion yen. - E.g., a filing is required for a merger between two companies, if the "domestic turnover" of the "corporate group" of one party exceeds 20 billion yen and that of the other party exceeds 5 billion yen.
 The "corporate group" is composed of the party company, its directly/indirectly owned subsidiaries, the ultimate parent of the party company and its directly/indirectly owned subsidiaries.
-Please note that, in general, the "parent" and "subsidiary" will be defined using the concept of "control of finance and business" of another company, and "control of finance and business" will be determined taking account of certain factors such as the voting right ratio, the number of directors, an agreement with respect thereto, and the ratio of loan to be provided under the JFTC rules.
-The details of the calculation method of the "domestic turnover" will also be set forth in the JFTC's rules.
+Please note that, in general, the "parent" and "subsidiary" are defined using the concept of "control of finance and business" of another company, and "control of finance and business" will be determined taking account of certain factors such as the voting right ratio, the number of directors, an agreement with respect thereto, and the ratio of loan as provided for under the JFTC rules.
+The details of the calculation method of the "domestic turnover" are also set forth in the JFTC's rules.

-- (b) Further, the filing requirements with regard to the acquisition of voting rights are as follows: - (i) the amount of the domestic turnover of the acquiring company's corporate group exceeds 20 billion yen; - the amount of the domestic turnover of the target company and its subsidiaries exceeds 5 billion yen; and
+- (b) Further, the filing requirements with regard to the acquisition of voting rights are as follows: - the amount of the domestic turnover of the acquiring company's corporate group exceeds 20 billion yen; - the amount of the domestic turnover of the target company and its subsidiaries exceeds 5 billion yen; and - iii) the ratio of voting rights of the acquiring company's corporate group in the target company exceeds 20% or 50%, respectively, through the contemplated stock acquisition.